 Click arrows to expand to Detail View

-Ratio Christi at Cal State Fullerton is in the beginning stages of development.
-Once established.
-Ratio Christi will provide a safe environment for students of all backgrounds to explore the Christian Worldview.
+Ratio Christi at Cal State Fullerton will provide a safe environment for students of all backgrounds to explore the Christian Worldview.
 It is the goal of this chapter to be a hub of resources and information for anyone who are truth seekers.
-During the weekly or biweekly meetings we will analyze information provided by philosophy, history, science, or religion and discuses how it impacts the individual and society.
+During the weekly meetings we will analyze information provided by philosophy, history, science, or religion and discuses how it impacts the individual and society.

 Ratio Christi Canada seeks to encourage and strengthen the faith of Christian students at secular and liberal institutions across Canada, while also sharing Christ’s message and love to those that have yet to receive it, through the use of intellectual investigation and apologetics.
 Ratio Christi believes that Canadian Christians have failed to address the pressing questions of worldview, science, philosophy, history, etc. Consequently, the Secular Humanist worldview has overtaken the university and the minds of students.
 By situating apologetic clubs at universities across the nation, we hope to take part in the battle for the mind and begin to reverse the Humanist trend of thought by providing and equipping students with the answers, or means of getting the answers, to the pressing questions of life.